fernando-romero-data/pizza-house-sales-analysis/README.md

 - Weekends amplify weekday behavior rather than changing it.
 - Pickup orders dominate across all time windows.
 - Order value is continuous rather than forming distinct customer groups.

 ---

+### Phase 5 – Demand Forecasting & Operational Planning
+- Daily and hourly demand baselines using historical data
+- Peak vs off-peak demand identification
+- Translation of demand into labor hours and staffing needs
+- Scenario planning under low, baseline, and high demand assumptions

+**Key findings:**
+- Baseline staffing requirements are stable and align with current operations.
+- Staffing behaves as a **step function**, not a smooth curve.
+- A +20% demand increase consistently triggers the need for additional staff.
+- Flexible or on-call staffing is more effective than permanent headcount increases.

+---